Apps for boatingThe best apps for finding harbours and anchorages

 boot/image_6abc24708010ce27f73fb69b2c283cfa

 The ADAC Skipper app is the digital counterpart to the classic marina guide and offers detailed information on around 4,000 harbours in Europe, with a strong focus on German areas.
-In addition to information on infrastructure, the app offers a trip planner and weather data, which makes it a useful tool for many German motorboat drivers due to the sheer volume of telephone numbers and harbour information.
+In addition to information on infrastructure, the app offers a trip planner and weather data, which makes it a useful tool for many German motor boaters due to the sheer volume of telephone numbers and harbour information.
 However, a certain amount of caution should be exercised: The automatic routing in inland areas is considered error-prone and occasionally leads skippers through waters that are too shallow or in front of bridges that are too low.
-In addition, many helpful functions can only be used after purchasing the paid "Pro" subscription.
+In addition, as with other apps, many helpful functions can only be used after purchasing the paid "Pro" subscription.
 The Pro version offers extended functions such as offline maps and detailed trip planning at a fixed annual price.
 ADAC members benefit from a discounted rate compared to non-members.

 Most read articles